KittyGiraudel/site/_posts/2014-03-17-git-tips-and-tricks-part-2.md

 [MyTeam] [#FeatureId] - Description of the feature More informations about the feature</code></pre>

-It's not possible to use a bash script instead of a text message, to &mdash; let's say &mdash; dynamically add the branch name.
+Unfortunately, it's not possible to use a bash script instead of a text message, to &mdash; let's say &mdash; dynamically add the branch name.
 Fortunately, the same thing can be done with Git hooks.

-Hooking is a common programming pattern to allow user to improve the behavior of a software by allowing custom piece of code to run at a specific moment.
+*Hooking* is a common programming pattern to allow user to improve the behavior of a software by allowing custom piece of code to run at a specific moment.

 With Git, you can create a client-side hook running before user writes his commit message.
 This hook can retrieve some informations to pre-fill the commit message.
 Let's create a hook which pre-fill the commit message with the local branch name.